 - A 3.0 kg fish is swimming at 1.5 m/s to the right.
 It swallows a 0.25 kg fish swimming to the left at 4.0 m/s.
-What is the velocity of the larger fish immediately after lunch?
+What is the speed and direction of the larger fish immediately after lunch?

 - At what speed does a 650 g cue need to strike a 160 g cue ball if the the ball is to be given a forward velocity of 1.5 m/s and the speed of the cue is to decrease by 90%.

 - A 60 kg woman rides a 25 kg canoe until she is 30 cm away from a dock.
 She takes a 50 cm stride forward.
 Does her foot land on the dock or in the water?